 Physical visitation with the children is also clearly a crucial and central issue.
 The amount of visitation will often depend on how far away the parents are from one another.
 For example, while a parent living 100 miles away could probably exercise visits for long weekends, the same arrangement would probably be impractical for a parent living 1,000 miles away.
 In the case of a parent living a great distance away, it may be convenient for the non-custodial parent to have more infrequent, but longer, periods of visitation.
 This will allow for the parent to have substantial visits while also keeping travel time and cost to a minimum.
 Parents need to also be sensitive and aware of the cost and logistics of travel.
 While a sixteen-year-old can probably fly as an unaccompanied minor, a ten-year-old may be too young.
 This will be highly dependent on the maturity of the child and the parents’ comfort level.
 This issue should not be overlooked when attempting to settle a case or when asking the court to create a long-distance plan.
 The cost of the travel also needs to be considered and apportioned to avoid future disputes.

-Long-distance parenting plans present special issues and challenges.
-We have helped many clients craft agreements that take these issues into account.
+Long-distance parenting plans present special issues and challenges. many clients craft agreements that take these issues into account.
 Call us today at (732) 529-6937 to talk about your case.